 - We use natural materials in our product designs.

-- We create durable, high quality, and repairable products to prevent landfilling – and sell replacement parts.
+- “Repairability is the new luxury.”
+We create durable, high quality, and repairable products to prevent landfilling – and sell replacement parts.

 - We create up-cycled products, like the Headphone Organizer, using our own scrap materials.

 - We donate our high quality leather remnants to our chosen charity, Help Heal Vets, who uses them to create craft therapy kits for veterans.

 - In all of our operations sourcing, we look for materials in the following priority order: upcycled/reused, recycled content or otherwise certified sustainable, no single-use plastics, biodegradability, low product miles, and last, new materials.

 - We re-use our own waste materials wherever possible in our operations, including refilled ink cartridges and upcycled packaging and shipping materials.